MatthewYong/big_brains/TEST.md

 3. Verified that link does not exist, and 404 page will show

+### Browser and Mobile Devices Testing
+All the test scenarios have been carried out in the browsers and mobile devices as listed below.
+No problems were found regarding the responsiveness, overflow and the functionality.

+#### Browser Testing
+- Google Chrome - version 89.0.4389.90 (64-bit)
+- Mozilla Firefox - version 86.0 (64-bit)
+- Microsoft Edge - version 89.0.774.54 (64-bit)
+- Internet Explorer - version 11.719.18362.0

+#### Mobile Device Testing through Chrome DevTools
+- Moto G4
+- Galaxy S5
+- iPhone 5/SE/6/7/8/Plus/X
+- iPad (Normal & Pro)

 ## Python Testing
 A total of 8 python tests are written for this project.
 The test were covered in a report and are written for the following apps:

 ### Landing
 ```